insight-centre/naisc/README.md

 ## Documentation

-Naisc documentation is available under `docs/`
+Javadoc for Naisc is available at https://uld.pages.insight-centre.org/naisc